 The main factor for durability will be how you intend to use them.
 If you are prone to be rough with your headphones you may want to invest in something a little more rugged.
 But if you are generally careful these should last you a long time.

-The Beyerdynamic DT 990s are a very popular pair of open-back headphones.
+The Beyerdynamic DT 990 Pro is a very popular pair of open-back headphones.
 An average score of 4.5 out of 5 from over 100 reviews is a testament to the quality on display.
 The biggest compliments relate to comfort level and sound quality.

 Are Headphone Amps Worth It?